GeraldRyan/Sprint-Challenge-React-Wars/Answers.md

 1. What are side effects, and how do you sync effects in a React component to state or prop changes?

 # A side effect is anything that effest of something outside of the function being called- for example changing variables outside of the function scope.
 By definition, side effects never occur in pure functions, which take in args and return data but not change anything outside the function itself.
 Pushing to an array is an example, or changing state with a closure such as React.useState (which is closure based in its implementation).
+You use the React.UseEffect hook to sync.